-Fr Aidan Nichols, OP, is without doubt the most considerable living theologian of the English-speaking Catholic World.
-For members of the Ordinariate, he is the great friend who helped and guided us during the years when we were planning, and then setting up, the Ordinariates.
+Fr Aidan Nichols, is without doubt the most considerable living theologian of the English-speaking Catholic World.
+For members of the Ordinariate, he is the great friend who, when we were still Anglicans and he was still a Dominican, helped and guided us during the years when we were planning, and then setting up, the Ordinariates.
 And he is as prolific a theological writer as Joseph Ratzinger (on whose theology he wrote a still normative guide, long before the election of Benedict XVI).

-Now Fr Aidan has delivered a characteristic lecture on the crisis which has been precipitated by Amoris laetitia.
+Fr Aidan once delivered a characteristic lecture on the crisis which had been precipitated by Amoris laetitia.
 The Catholic Herald gave a report on 18 August 2017, which is still there, only a google away.
 I urge everybody to read it; and to take it very seriously.

 I would like to make two comment on my own behalf.

 (1) Fr Aidan delivered his lecture at a meeting of the English Fellowship of Ss Alban and Sergius - largely an Anglican/Orthodox Society.
 Was this a good idea?
-Washing our dirty laundry in front of non-Catholics?
+Washing our dirty Catholic laundry in front of non-Catholics??

 It was a thoroughly brilliant idea.
 You see, there are people who think that Pope Bergoglio's style of papacy may be somehow more "ecumenical" than that of some other popes.
-Bergoglio goes around kissing Patriarchs and begging their blessings; the man who insults his fellow-Catholics with such easy and iterated fluency can speak only well of non-Catholics.
+Bergoglio goes around kissing Patriarchs and begging their blessings; he insults his fellow-Catholics with such easy and iterated fluency yet can speak only well of non-Catholics.
 He is reported to have reopened the "Question of Anglican Orders"; he spoke ambiguously about "intercommunion" with Lutherans; made a fool of himself at Lund.

 Fr Aidan reminded his hearers that Vatican I in fact limited the papacy; and surmised "it may be that the present crisis of the Roman magisterium is providentially intended to call attention to the limits of the papacy [in regard to teaching]"